theodi/comma-chameleon/README.md

 npm run mocha-all
 ```

-Or to run the main and renderer tests seperately, you can run:
+Or to run the main and renderer tests separately, you can run:

 ```
 npm run mocha-main  # run tests for the runtime components provided by Electron